Nanny Taxes & Payroll in Puerto Rico

 Other State Regulations

-Employees hired prior to January 26, 2017 that are terminated without cause are entitled to 2 months of severance if they are terminated within the first 5 years of service; 3 months of severance if terminated after the fifth and up to the fifteenth year of service; and 6 months of severance if terminated after 15 years of service.
-This also includes an additional indemnification equal to 1 week for each year of services within the first 5 years of service; 2 weeks for each year of service if termination occurs from the fifth up to the fifteenth year of service, and 3 weeks for each year of service after completing 15 years of service.
+Employees hired prior to January 26, 2017, who are terminated without cause, are entitled to two months of severance if they are terminated within the first 5 years of service; three months of severance if terminated after the fifth and up to the fifteenth year of service; and six months of severance if terminated after 15 years of service.
+This also includes an additional indemnification equal to one week for each year of service within the first 5 years of service; two weeks for each year of service if termination occurs between the fifth and the fifteenth years of service; and three weeks for each year of service after completing 15 years of service.

 For employees hired after January 26, 2017 and terminated without cause, they are entitled to 3 months of severance and an additional 2 weeks of wages for each year of service completed.